DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 * Start postgres
 * Ensure docker is running
 * You may need to re-auth with vault every so often.
 Run `vault login -method=github token=$(cat ~/.gh_token)`
-* Run `source render-configs.sh` to pull secrets from vault and set them in environment variables
+* Run `source ./render-configs.sh` to pull secrets from vault and set them in environment variables
 * Build the code and run the unit tests:

 ```